9.1 Dementia & Alzheimer's Care

 • Supervise eating; cut food per the care plan to prevent choking.

-• Keep frequently used items visible and labeled; keep the layout consistent.
+• Keep frequently used items visible and the room layout consistent.

 Validation vs. Reality Orientation

-This distinction is a frequent Prometric item.
-Choosing the wrong approach can increase distress.
+This distinction is a frequent Prometric item, and choosing the wrong approach can increase distress.

 ApproachWhat It IsBest Used When